microphone-stream/microphone-stream/README.md

   // or pipe it to another stream micStream.pipe(/*...*/);

+  // Access the internal audioInput for connecting to another nodes micStream.audioInput.connect(/*...*/));

   // It also emits a format event with various details (frequency, channels, etc) micStream.on('format', function(format) {
     console.log(format);